Patillas, Puerto Rico: Transportation

-Puerto Rico Highway 53 and Road #3 provide access to Patillas from the nearby city of Ponce.
+Puerto Rico Highway 53 and Puerto Rico Highway 3 provide access to Patillas from the nearby city of Ponce.
 Patillas lies at about 1.25 hours from San Juan.

-There is an airport, Patillas Airport, but it does not have any commercial air service.
+There was an airport, Patillas Airport, but it did not have any commercial air service when it was closed.
 The nearest commercial airport with international air service (to the United States mainland) is Mercedita Airport in Ponce.
 The nearest commercial airport with major commercial air service is Luis Muñoz Marín International Airport in Carolina.

 There are 32 bridges in Patillas.

 Barrios

 Like all municipalities of Puerto Rico, Patillas is subdivided into barrios.
 The municipal buildings, central square and large Catholic church are located in a barrio referred to as "el pueblo".